ansible/workshops/exercises/ansible_security/1.3-snort/README.md

         ids_rule_facts_filter: 'uricontent:"/etc/passwd"'
 ```

-Last but not least we want to see what was actually found.
-The `ids_rule_facts` stores the data it collects about rules as Ansible facts - information individual to each host which can be used in further tasks.
-So we add another task outputting these facts:
+And most importantly, we want to be able see what was actually found.
+The `ids_rule_facts` stores the data it collects as Ansible facts.
+Ansible facts are information individual to each host which can be used in further tasks.
+Therefore, we add another task to output these facts.

 ```yaml
 ---